chonwil/autobot/README.md

 Once the data has been analyzed and structured, the chatbot application can be used to interact with the data.

+### Requirements

+An OpenAI account and API KEY is required to run the project, along with an account in Pinecone, an index and an API key.
+Note that as of July 2024, using the OpenAI models to extract, structure and upload the necessary data may cost between $5 - $10 approximately for a full run.

 ## Features